Porcelain and ceramic crowns are designed to cover up a damaged tooth so that the tooth becomes stronger.

 A crown is typically placed over a damaged tooth and can be effective for improving the appearance of the teeth, and also for reshaping the tooth.
 The crown is custom-made to match the color of your natural teeth.
-Dr. Lee may recommend a crown to protect a tooth from damage, to restore a fractured tooth, or even to cover a tooth after a root canal.
+Our dentists may recommend a crown to protect a tooth from damage, to restore a fractured tooth, or even to cover a tooth after a root canal.

 How Bridges Work